 - Gorski never met Fata.
 Ever.
 Even though they are both in Detroit, Fata was bottom feeding by trying to bilk Medicare out of reimbursements and focusing on quack medicine.
 Gorski works at a prestigious medical center.
-I’m pretty certain that even in a specialty like oncology not every oncologist knows others.
+I’m pretty certain that even in a specialty like oncology not every oncologist knows every other.

 Fata was scum.
 He was prosecuted as scum.

 Here are the facts – Gorski has (and I think continues to) research a drug called Rilutek (riluzole) as a potential nontoxic treatment for breast cancer.
 This is something that anyone who has had or has family who have had breast cancer should find important.
 Very important to be honest.

 In 2010, Sanofi-Aventis, the manufacturer of riluzole, considered using the drug to treat autism.
 So an autism warrior, Jake Crosby, wrote an article in the website, Age of Lying about Autism, that invented some insane connect-the-dots that travelled from Sanofi-Aventis to David Gorski.
 Again, Dr. Gorski has refuted this insanity in detail more times than I probably know, often mocking Jake Crosby when he trolls Gorski’s Twitter feed.